 Once all 8 wires are punched in, connect the back cover of the jack.
 It should snap into place.

 Then we insert the jack into the wall plate or patch panel.
 Again, it should easily snap into place.

 Now we attach the wall plate mounting bracket to the drywall.
 As you can see in the image below there are tabs on the bracket.

 Those tabs will bend back around the drywall to hold the bracket in place.

 Then we just screw on the wall plate.

 Wire the other end of the cable exactly like this one.
-Don’t worry about topics you may have hear like crossover cables or cross wiring a port.
+Don’t worry about topics you may have heard like crossover cables or cross-wiring a port.
 Modern ethernet auto detects the connection.
 Once you terminate and mount the other end of the cable you can test the connection with a tool like this one.
 You can also just plug in the modem on one end and the router on the other.
 Configure the router and run a speed test.

-And that is how you run an ethernet connection between a WiFi access point and a gateway router to ensure you have stable fast Wifi throughout your entire house.
+And that is how you run an ethernet connection between a WiFi access point and a gateway router to ensure you have stable fast Wi-Fi throughout your house.